PostgreSQL

 multilog

 is a message logging system.
-It retains up 20MB of PostgreSQL logs by default.
+It retains up to 20MB of PostgreSQL logs by default.
 You can optionally adjust this limit by editing the /var/hvmail/control/logconfig.multilog

 file.
 Our Service Logs page contains more information.